Skip to main content

 With each new light on the dash, we hold our breath as the thought of expensive bills flashes through our minds.
 As a car owner, preventative engine maintenance is one of the most important things you can do to keep your vehicle healthy and your wallet happy.
-Although it’s not always black and white when it comes to our finely tuned machines, technicians at Milex Complete Auto Care share some of the more obvious signs that your vehicle may be experiencing engine damage.
+Although its not always black and white when it comes to our finely tuned machines, technicians at Milex Complete Auto Care share some of the more obvious signs that your vehicle may be experiencing engine damage.

 Check Engine Light